stamaimer/Resume/resume.md

 ### Honors and Awards

++ 2011-2012 The Third Prize Scholarship
 + 2012-2013 The Third Prize Scholarship
-+ 2013-2014 The Third Prize Scholarship
++ 2013-2014 The Second Prize Scholarship

 ### Now and Future

 + [Python](https://www.python.org/)
++ JavaScript
 + Data Mining and Visualization
 + Big Data in SNS, E-Commerce